AdelStudent/Codepo_22_23/README.md

 ### Commit a new code!!
 - git add .
-- git commit -a -m "Upade Message"
+- git commit -a -m "Update Message"
 - git push